Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

 \subsection{A class of ADMGs defined by treatment primal fixability criterion}

 The intricate complexities associated with the use of ADMGs, ranging from statistical modeling and factorization to identification theories, have often deterred researchers and practitioners from leveraging this powerful graphical modeling framework, despite its effectiveness in modeling the complex dynamics between observed and unobserved variables in practice.
-In this paper, we narrow our focus down to a special class of ADMGs, wherein the causal effect can be identified through intuitive extensions of the front-door criterion.
-This specified subset is characterized by the notion of \textit{primal fixability}, a criterion initially conceptualized by \cite{tian02general} and further developed by \cite{bhattacharya2022semiparametric}, which examines the relationship between a treatment variable $A$, its immediate successors (or children), denoted as $\ch_\G(A)$, and its bidirectionally connected component—referred to as a district and denoted by $\dis_\G(A)$. \begin{definition} In an ADMG $\G(O)$, a variable $O_i \in O$ is considered primal fixable if its children and its district do not overlap, formally stated as $\ch_\G(O_i) \cap \dis_\G(O_i) = \emptyset$. \end{definition} Figure~\ref{fig:graphs_primal} illustrates examples of ADMGs where treatment variable $A$ is primal fixable.
+In this paper, we narrow our focus down to a special class of ADMGs, characterized by the notion of \textit{primal fixability}, a criterion initially conceptualized by \cite{tian02general} and further developed by \cite{bhattacharya2022semiparametric}.
+This criterion examines the relationship between a treatment variable $A$, its immediate successors (or children), denoted as $\ch_\G(A)$, and its bidirectionally connected component, referred to as a district and denoted by $\dis_\G(A)$. \begin{definition} In an ADMG $\G(O)$, a variable $O_i \in O$ is considered primal fixable if its children and its district do not overlap, that is, $\ch_\G(O_i) \cap \dis_\G(O_i) = \emptyset$. \end{definition}